Redmi Note 9: User interface

-The series is powered by Android, a Linux-based, open-source mobile operating system developed by Google and introduced commercially in 2008.
+The series is powered by Android.
 Among other features, the software allows users to maintain customized home screens, which can contain shortcuts to applications and widgets for displaying information.
 Shortcuts to frequently used applications can be stored on a dock at the bottom of the screen.
 A tray accessed by dragging from the top of the screen allows users to view notifications received from other apps.
 It contains toggle switches for commonly used functions.

 The series uses MIUI 12.5.1 based on Android 11.
 MIUI 12.5 has a minimalistic design and some elements of the original Android, such as the toggle switches in the notification tray, and the app drawer in some markets.
 The app drawer can be customized, such as sorting different apps into categories, and the colour of the background.
 MIUI 12.5 also supports dark mode, making the system background turn black, and icons darken as well, reading mode, and night mode.
 The notification tray can be customized, such as the looks of the notification cards.
 MIUI 12.5 also has per-app background activity control.
 The task switcher shows all of the opened apps in two columns.
 MIUI 12.5 has split-screen capability accessible through pressing and holding an application in the task switcher.